How To Decide What Type Of Home To Buy With A Mortgage

-The Pros of Owning a Single-Family Home
+The Pros Of Owning A Single-Family Home

 - You have more privacy because you won’t share walls or common areas with your neighbors.

-The Cons of Owning a Single-Family Home
+The Cons Of Owning A Single-Family Home

 - You’ll be responsible for landscaping and outdoor maintenance unless homeowners association (HOA) fees cover this.

-Is Owning a Single-Family Home Right for You?
+Is Owning A Single-Family Home Right For You?

-Multi-Unit or Duplex
+Multi-Unit Or Duplex

 Multi-unit properties are homes that can have multiple living units.
 For example, a duplex is a specific kind of multi-unit home that has two units attached to each other.

-These homes can be occupied by both the owner and the renters, which means they can serve as both a primary residence and an investment property.
+These homes can be occupied by both the owner and renters, which means they can serve as both a primary residence and an investment property.
 Units can be stacked side by side or on top of one another, meaning you’ll share walls with your neighbors.

-The Pros of Owning a Multi-Unit Home
+The Pros Of Owning A Multi-Unit Home

 - You can live in the home while collecting payments from renters.

-- Your family members or friends can all live under one roof while having their own space.
+- Your extended family members or friends can all live under one roof while having their own space.

-The Cons of Owning a Multi-Unit Home
+The Cons Of Owning A Multi-Unit Home

 - Multi-family properties generally have a much higher price tag than a single-family home.